Joseph W. McCarthy

 Joseph William McCarthy, AIA, was an architect in the early 20th century most famous for his work on buildings for the Roman Catholic Church.
 He was born in Jersey City, New Jersey, on June 22, 1884, and attended Holy Innocents School in New York City until the 8th grade.
 He moved to Chicago, Illinois, and graduated from St. Gabriel High School in 1901 before entering the architecture firm of Daniel Burnham, a noted Chicago architect for whom he worked eight years.
 He then worked for two years with British-born Chicago church architect J.E.O.
 Pridmore before opening his own practice in 1911.

 He later worked under the firm name of McCarthy, Smith and Eppig, and also McCarthy and Smith.
 Others with whom he worked in the late 1950s as "Joseph W. McCarthy and Associates" included Richard R. Reedy and Max A. Eckert.
 He served as chairman of the Chicago Housing Authority from 1938 to 1942 and was given the Catholic honor of Knight of St. Sylvester by Cardinal Mundelein of Chicago in 1924.
 He died in 1965 at the age of 81.

 McCarthy is credited with at least 41 churches in addition to schools, hospitals, convents and other buildings.

 Although McCarthy frequently designed his buildings using the traditional Gothic and Romanesque styles, he was one of the only American Catholic architects of his time to also design churches in the New England colonial mode.
 He is also noted for the unique design of the Art Deco altars that were installed in many of his churches.
+St. Carthage Roman Catholic Church and School, located at 7320 S. Yale Avenue in Chicago, Illinois, was built 1920-1921 and is an example of a Renaissance Revival style religious facility designed by McCarthy.
+Many of McCarthy's design for religious facilities in Chicago are included in the National Register of Historic Places Multiple Property Documentation Ethnic (European) Historic Settlement in the City of Chicago (1860-1930).